mwylde/slinky/README.md

   color: red
 ```

-### Specifing dependencies
+### Dependencies

 As HAML and SASS scripts can include external content as part of their
-build process, it may be that you would like to specify that files are
+build process, you may want certain files to be recompiled whenever
-to be recompiled whenever other files change.
-For example, you may use
+other files change.
+For example, you may use mustache templates
-mustache templates defined each in their own file, but have set up
+defined each in their own file, but have set up your HAML file to
-your HAML file to include them all into the HTML.
-Thus when one of the
+include them all into the HTML.
+Thus when one of the mustache files
-mustache files changes, you would like the HAML file to be recompiled
+changes, you would like the HAML file to be recompiled so that the
-so that the templates can be updated also.
+templates will also be updated.

 These relationships are specified as "dependencies," and like requirements
 they are incdicated through a special `slinky_depends("file")` directive in